Mastering Search Intent for Effective Lead Generation in SEO

 1. Examining Keyword Modifiers

-Keyword modifiers can serve as helpful cues for search intent, as we mentioned briefly above.
+As we mentioned briefly above, keyword modifiers can serve as helpful cues for search intent.
 Yet simply knowing the terms isn’t enough; you could also be asking where to look for these terms when conducting keyword research.

 Keyword modifiers are frequently adverbs and adjectives or words that describe (geo)location.
 If you’re aware of paid advertising, you’ll recognize the term keyword modifiers as board match and exact match.

-Advertisers are looking for people who have a certain buying intent, hence they choose long-tail keywords.
+Advertisers are looking for people with a certain buying intent, so they choose long-tail keywords.
 This is especially important for optimizing content organically.

 Keyword modifiers

 Fortunately, there are a variety of reliable keyword research tools available.
-Their filter features will come in handy here, as you may filter terms that involve specific modifiers or phrases.
+Their filter features will be handy here, as you may filter terms involving specific modifiers or phrases.

 You can also filter keywords using SERP functionality.
 For example, if you have informational intent, you can filter for keywords that rank for knowledge panels, relevant questions, and featured snippets.